Submissions

 Proof and Reprints

 Galley proofs are sent to the corresponding author along with the Copyright Form.
-It is the responsibility of authors to carefully read the proofs and to return them promptly to the Managing Editor (within 72 hours of receipt).
+It is the responsibility of authors to carefully read the proofs and return them to the Managing Editor within 72 hours of receipt.
 Authors should answer all questions from the technical editor.
-Corrected proofs are uploaded in the journal’s website and tagged as “article in press” until issue and page assignments are finalized by the editorial team.
+Corrected proofs are uploaded to the journal’s website and tagged as “article in press” until issue and page assignments are finalized by the editorial team.

 Publication Ethics